WMST-100 Introduction to Women's Studies

 WMST-300 Women and Violence

-Examines some of the many kinds of violence involving women, including pornography, sexual harassment, battering, and rape.
-Considers the effects of such violence, as well as possible responses, including raising awareness, establishing and enforcing a variety of laws, training individuals in self-defense, and engaging in various forms of activism.
-Also includes some training in women's self-defense by a certified instructor.
+The course examines some of the many kinds of violence involving women, including pornography, sexual harassment, battering, and rape.
+The course also considers the effects of such violence, as well as possible responses, including raising awareness, establishing and enforcing a variety of laws, training individuals in self-defense, and engaging in various forms of activism.
+The class also includes some training in women's self-defense.

 WMST-313 Women in Art